 If you know something in-depth, why not try teaching it to others?
 You don’t have to be a high school teacher to land teaching gigs.
 Heck, you don’t even need a university degree, as long as you know your stuff.

 There’s no limit to what you could teach either: from language courses and music lessons, to business skills (using Excel, writing a business plan) and programming lessons, down to even more specialized courses, like motorcycle repair and ethnic cooking lessons.

-And with the advent of online learning, and even Skype-based learning sessions, we have seen a huge increase on personal tutoring in all kinds of skills.
+And with the advent of online learning, and even Skype-based learning sessions, we have seen a huge increase in personal tutoring in all kinds of skills.
 Plus, with eLearning, you’re not constrained to offering your teaching services to people in your city anymore.
-Self-employed jobs are mostly location independent.
+Self-employed jobs are mostly location-independent.

-See, while English and French might not be that easy to sell, a working knowledge of more obscure but important in business languages is a very marketable skill.
+See, while English and French might not be that easy to sell, working knowledge of more obscure but important business languages is a very marketable skill.

 From book and business document translation services, to live translation during a business meeting, the skills of a good translator can be greatly appreciated and compensated.
 Just don’t forget to thank your parents that insisted on you taking those “useless” foreign language courses.

 Sure, we live in the internet age, and most of us are “information workers” now.
 But that doesn’t mean it’s all ones and zeroes.
 We still like nice, tangible, things to hold.
 It’s just that fewer and fewer of us know how to make them.
 For those that do, however, the world of arts and crafts can be one of the most fun self-employment ideas.

 If you’re any good with your hands, all your craft-making skills, from custom jewelry and clothing to hot rods and furniture, will be greatly compensated and literally fly off of eBay, Etsy, or any custom shop you maintain.